symbolicsoft/verifpal/README.md

 Sign up to the [Verifpal Mailing List](https://lists.symbolic.software/mailman/listinfo/verifpal) to stay informed on the latest news and announcements regarding Verifpal, and to participate in Verifpal discussions.

 ## License
-Verifpal is published by Symbolic Software.
-It is provided as free and open source software, licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Verifpal and Verifpal for Visual Studio Code are published by Symbolic Software.
+They are provided as free and open source software, licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The Verifpal User Manual is provided under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 © Copyright 2019-2020 Nadim Kobeissi.
 All Rights Reserved.
 “Verifpal” and the “Verifpal” logo/mascot are registered trademarks of Nadim Kobeissi.